 - Shelters should have good ventilation to allow healthy air flow but with no drafts around the bottom at calf height

 - Think about the orientation of your calf shelter – it’s best facing the morning and midday sun, positioned somewhere with good drainage so it doesn’t get muddy.
 Position it so that the back of the shelter is facing into the prevailing wind if possible - this will give your calves somewhere to go out of the wind and also help prevent your shelter from blowing away or getting damaged.

 How to check the health of your calves

-Calves can stand and walk normally i.e. no joint ill
+- Calves can stand and walk normally with no swollen joints i.e. no joint ill

 Outpost kitsets are easy to assemble with step by step instructions.
 The kitsets come complete with all parts precut & semi assembled.
 Outpost deliver their kitsets nationwide to their transport depots or Farmlands stores freight free!

 For more information check out: